fhinkel/InteractiveShell/Readme-AmazonWebServices.md

   new user you just created.
 Click on **Attach Policy**, and choose **AdministratorAccess**.

-* Create a keypair (this is a file that you will download).
+* Create a keypair (This is a file that you will download.
+It is used by ssh).
   * From the AWS console, click on the **EC2** button (this places you on the EC2 dashboard.
   * Click on **Key Pairs** (under **Network and Security** on the